 A hand auger is used in ice fishing to drill a hole in the ice.
 This is used as an opening to fish through and can be done with or without power equipment.
 A hand drill generally has two parts: a shaft that attaches to your hands, allowing you more control over depth, and a detachable head that holds the screw bit at its end.

-One of the essential pieces of gear for fishing on ice is an anchor so that if something pulls out from under you (a line breaking, bait getting snagged), it will keep you anchored where you are rather than dropping off into open water.
+One of the essential gear for fishing on ice is an anchor so that if something pulls out from under you (a line breaking, bait getting snagged), it will keep you anchored where you are rather than dropping off into open water.

 Lures & Bait